docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Docker301/_index.md

 ---
-title: "Docker for Advanced Users"
+title: "Docker for Advanced "
-linkTitle: "Docker for Advanced Users"
+linkTitle: "Docker for Advanced "
 weight: 50
 description: >-
-     Docker for Advanced Users
+     Docker for Advanced
 ---

 ## Docker for Advanced Users